samresume/ChronoGAN/README.md

 ```

 ## Files
-- `dualgan.py`: Main implementation of the DualGAN model.
+- `chronogan.py`: Main implementation of the ChronoGAN model.
 - `data_loading.py`: Functions for loading and preprocessing data.
 - `utils.py`: Helper utilities for the model.